W-David-Porter/acim/src/text/3-the-innocent-perception/vii-creating-versus-the-self-image/index.md

 2. You cannot resolve the authority problem by depreciating the power of your mind.
 ²To do so is to deceive yourself, and this will hurt you because you really understand the strength of the mind.
-³You also realise that you cannot weaken it, any more than you can weaken God.
+³You also realize that you cannot weaken it, any more than you can weaken God.
 ⁴The ‘devil’ is a frightening concept because he seems to be extremely powerful and extremely active.
 ⁵He is perceived as a force in combat with God, battling Him for possession of His creations.
 ⁶The devil deceives by lies, and builds kingdoms in which everything is in direct opposition to God.